 It's the rare gardener who hasn't experienced growing a bitter cucumber.
 Few things are as frustrating as tending your vegetables all season long, only to finally harvest them and find out they don't taste very good, when you get them to the table.
 Cucumbers are know for being prolific, sometimes to the extreme.
 But what good is a bounty of cucumbers if they aren't edible?

-Unfortunately you can't tell if a cucumber is becoming bitter, while it is still growing and there's something you can do about it.
+Unfortunately you can't tell if a cucumber is becoming bitter while it is still growing and you have time to do something you can do about it.

 That's why it is so important to take some preemptive steps to keep them from becoming bitter int he first place.

 Cultivated cucumbers all contain cucurbitacin B and cucurbitacin C, coumpounds that are supposed to make their leaves less tasty to munching animals.
 These compounds are usually confined to the leaves, stems and roots of the plants, where humans don't notice them.
 It's when they move into the fruits that we start detecting a bitter taste.
 Usually it is not the whole fruit that turns bitter.
 More commonly, the bitterness will be concentrated at the stem end and the area right under the skin.

 Preventing Bitter Cucumbers